Danielschuetzle/Next-JS---Lord-of-the-Rings-App/README.md

 - Navigate to a random volume for a surprise exploration.
 - Dynamic routing for easy navigation.

-## 🛠️ Installation Steps

-# Change the working directory
-cd your-repo-name

-# Install dependencies
-npm install

-# Run the app
-npm run dev

-🌟 You are all set!

 ## 💻 Built with
 - Next.js: For the overall frontend framework.

-## 📘 License
-This project is licensed under [Your-Preferred-License]

 ## 🙏 Show your support